DontBlameMe99/Tick-Tones/README.md

-# Checkbox Tick-Tones for Obsidian
+# Checkbox Tick Tones for Obsidian

 This is a plugin for [Obsidian](https://obsidian.md/) that adds a tick-tones checkbox to the editor.